The Legend (2022 film): Box office

-On the first day of its release the film collected over 2 crore.
-On the opening week of its release the film made a box office collection of 6 crore.
+On day 4, of its release the film collected ₹6 crore.
+The film started streaming in the Disney+ Hotstar on 3 March 2023, where it went on to collect more than ₹65 crores in total revenue with its theatrical and OTT releases combined.

 Critical response

-The Legend received mixed to negative reviews from critics.
+The Legend received negative reviews from critics.

 Avinash Ramachandran of Cinema Express gave the film 2 out of 5 stars and wrote "For the uninitiated, the film might be just one big joke, but honestly, Saravanan and team clearly know what they wanted to do with The Legend.
-They are all in on the joke, and so are we."
-Pinkvilla gave the film’s rating 2 out of 5 and stated "Harris Jayaraj's music is pretty decent.
-R Velraj's cinematography is another plus.
-SS Moorthy's art direction is respectable.
-The dance choreographers (Raju Sundaram, Brinda, Dinesh) is better than the stock stunts by Anl Arasu."
+They are all in on the joke, and so are we".

 M Suganth of The Times of India gave the film 1.5 out of 5 and stated that "The one thing that JD-Jery get right is in glossing their product to hide its two major shortcomings - writing and lead performances.
 The film is mounted on a scale that reminds us of big-star movies from the 2000s, and even the plastic visual tone (R Velraj is the cinematographer), and grand but empty score (by Harris Jayaraj) are from that time.
 Alas, if only had they spent some of the money that they have splashed on the needless songs and stunts for the writing!
-Forget a wannabe star like Saravanan, even a bona fide superstar like Rajinikanth wouldn't have managed to save this vanity project."
+Forget a wannabe star like Saravanan, even a bona fide superstar like Rajinikanth wouldn't have managed to save this vanity project".
 Bharathy Singaravel of The News Minute rated the film 1.5 out of 5 stars and wrote "Such as putting on display every possible stunt sequence Kollywood has conceived of over the years.
 To keep pace, Harris Jayraj’s music desperately tries to inflate all the mass moments Saravanan desires.
 At a run-time of 2 hours 40 minutes, The Legend starts off laughable and quickly becomes unendurably grating.
 Opinions may differ, but even as a film so awful it could become iconically bad, it fails.
-It has its utterly charmless hero to thank for that."
+It has its utterly charmless hero to thank for that".